nabily4e-dev/python_c_c_2e_work/README.md

-# Working Python coding journy with GitHub!
+# Python workouts and coding journey, gitting it all ready with GitHub!